 Parrots don’t react well to loud human voices.
 Even though parrots live in large, noisy flocks, these sounds register differently.

-Parrots are adept at reading body language and tone, so speaking in a comforting voice is encouraged when interacting with parrots.
+Parrots are adept at reading body language and tone, so speak in a comforting voice.

 Staying Caged Or Limited

 A parrot shouldn’t be left in its cage constantly.
-Also, your living space may be insufficient for the parrot to explore if you live in a small apartment.
-A parrot may grow stressed if it can’t:
+Also, if you live in a small apartment, your living space may be insufficient for the parrot to explore.
+A parrot must be able to:

 - Stretch its wings.